natcap/invest.users-guide/source/coastal_protection.rst

 13. Specify the Profile Characteristics Spreadsheet.
 The model requires the user to specify information about their site for sediment size, tide elevation and habitats.
 A sample Profile Characteristics Spreadsheet will be supplied for you.

     Click |openfold| and path to the *InVEST/CoastalProtection/Input* data folder.
-Double left-click on the file *ProfileCharacterisitcs_WCVI.xls*.
+Double left-click on the file *ProfileCharacteristics_WCVI.xls*.

     Click |addbutt| to make the selection.